 Many of the unique creations and offerings of the old-time Idle Isle are now back on the shelves, as well as new products not often found today.
-Our gift baskets make great holiday and birthday gifts.
 Check out our selection today.

 Can be found here:

 - Idle Isle Candy Shop

 Oh my!
 The Chocolate Covered Marshmallows I got for a Christmas gift are to die for!!
 Ps: all the other candy is fantastic too, but CCM’s are my favorite!
 Thanks for making the best candy!!

 The best candy/ chocolate money can buy!
 Friendly customer service.

 No matter where you move to, Idle Isle is the best candy you will ever buy.
 I ,too, have ordered candy and loved to sheer it with new friends.
 It is the best!